Introduction

 cd into that directory, then type cat w1_slave.

-In fig 4, if crc=da is yes, it confirms the sensor is working, and t = (some value) shows celsius temperature x 1000.
+In Fig 4, if crc=da is yes, it confirms the sensor is working, and t = (some value) shows Celsius temperature x 1000.

 Fig 4: Sensor Test

-Python Script for Getting Temperature Readings
+Python Script for Getting Temperature Monitoring System Readings:

 import os